-It is readily apparent from this discussion that a "pure" direct assignment of intrazonal congestion costs to generators will add significant costs to system implementation for ERCOT and all participants (i.e., the 5000 busses problem).
+This sentence doesn’t need to be here – Staff is not suggesting this as a solution in fact they have publically gone out of their way to say that is not what they suggested.
+Rather I think we need to take the position that under the philosophy of the current design there is no cost assignment methodology that will enhance market outcomes.
 Furthermore, as the foregoing discussion of the alternative options demonstrates, there are inherent problems with the options for simply uplifting the costs to generators in one form or another.
 Therefore, since all of these alternatives are inappropriate, the Greater Market Participants believe the only practical solution is to simply uplift the costs of intrazonal congestion to all loads in ERCOT on a load ratio share basis, as originally proposed in the ERCOT Protocols.

 For all of these reasons, the Greater Market Participants request that the Commission modify its decision, and issue an order on rehearing approving the local congestion management methodology set forth in the ERCOT Protocols.
 Alternatively, the Commission should, at a minimum, change its decision to simply require that ERCOT and the stakeholders report back to the Commission on the necessity to alter the intrazonal congestion methodology, coincident with the March 1, 2002 report on the balanced schedule requirement.
 This would give ERCOT and the stakeholders an opportunity to discuss this issue in more detail with the Staff and to evaluate data obtained from the first few months of full market operation.